 AUTHORITY AND APPLICABLE LAWS

-This regulation is adopted under the authority of the Davis County Board of Health in accordance with Utah Code Annotated (UCA) Sections 26A-1-121.
+This regulation is adopted under the authority of the Davis County Board of Health in accordance with Utah Code Annotated (UCA) Section 26A-1-121.

+The provisions of the Utah Administrative Code (UAC): Rule R311-500.
+Illegal Drug Operations Site Reporting and Decontamination Act, Decontamination Specialist Certification Program; and Rule R392-600.
+Illegal Drug Operations Decontamination Standards; are hereby adopted by reference and incorporated herein subject to the additions, clarifications, exceptions, and modifications set forth in this regulation.

 DEFINITIONS

-ANIMAL WASTE: Solid waste from any animal:

-carcass, or part thereof, including offal, that has been discarded;

-feces;

-urine, or urine residues.
+DECONTAMINATION SPECIALIST: An individual who has met the standards for, and obtained, certification as a Decontamination Specialist in compliance with R311-500.

 DEPARTMENT: The Davis County Health Department.

-FINISH SURFACE: Any exposed surfaces, including the:

-interior or exterior of the Unit Enclosure, such as floors, walls, ceilings, and roof; or,

-exterior surface of any permanently installed fixtures, such as plumbing fixtures, counters, cupboards, or shelves.
+DWELLING: A building or structure that is being used, or intended to be used, for human habitation.

+DWELLING UNIT: A single habitable unit in a Dwelling which provides independent living facilities.

+HABITABLE SPACE: A space within a building or structure intended to be used for living, sleeping, cooking, or eating.
+This does not include bathrooms, laundry rooms, toilet rooms, closets, halls, storage or utility spaces, accessory buildings, and similar areas.

-HAZARDOUS GASES OR MATERIALS: Any substance that may pose an unreasonable risk to health and safety of the Occupant, the public, or the environment.
+HAZARDOUS MATERIALS: Any substance that may pose an unreasonable risk to the health and safety of the Occupant, the public, or the environment.

-HEATING DEVICE: Properly installed permanent heating equipment and appurtenances used to safely heat water or air in a dwelling.
-It shall include radiant heaters, gas forced air units, Hot Water boiler units, or other commonly used devices as an integral part of the structure, but does not include kitchen appliances.
+HEATING DEVICE: Equipment used to heat water or air in a Dwelling.
+It shall include radiant heaters, gas forced air units, boiler units, or other commonly used devices as an integral part of the structure, but does not include kitchen appliances.

 HOT WATER: Water heated to a temperature of not less than 110 degrees Fahrenheit (110° F (43.3° C)) at the outlet.

-INFESTATION: A propagating population of: bed bugs (genus Cimex); vectors; or poisonous arthropods.

-LEAD CONTAINING PAINT: Paint and similar surface-coating materials for consumer use that contain lead or lead compounds exceeding 0.06 percent (0.06% = 600 ppm) by weight.
+INFESTATION: The uncontrolled presence of Vermin.

-Lead Based Paint: Paint and similar surface-coating materials or residential paint that contain lead or lead compounds exceeding either 1.0 mg/cm2 or 0.5 percent by weight.
+LEAD-BASED PAINT: Paint and similar surface-coating materials that contain lead equal to or exceeding 1.0 milligrams per square centimeter.

-NUISANCE: Any condition or hazard, or the source thereof, deleterious or detrimental to the health, safety, or welfare of the Occupants of a Residential Area.

-NUISANCE ODOR: Any offensive odors created by the accumulation, collection, disposal, management, mismanagement, or storage of gaseous, liquid, or solid waste.
+NUISANCE: Condition created by a Person that affects an entire community or neighborhood, or any considerable number of Persons, and that is injurious to health, indecent, offensive to the senses, or an obstruction of the free use of property, so as to interfere with the comfortable enjoyment of life or property.

-OCCUPANT: Any Person living, sleeping, cooking, or eating in or having possession of a Unit, or a Rooming Unit.
+OCCUPANT: Any Person living, sleeping, cooking, or eating in, or having possession of, a Dwelling Unit or a Rooming Unit.

 OWNER: Any Person who, alone, jointly, or severally with others:

-has legal title to any premises, Unit, Rooming House, or Rooming Unit, with or without accompanying actual possession thereof;
+has legal title to any premises, Dwelling Unit, Rooming House, or Rooming Unit, with or without accompanying actual possession thereof;

-has care, charge, or control of any premises, Unit, Rooming House, or Rooming Unit, as Owner, agent of the Owner, or other Person;
+has care, charge, or control of any premises, Dwelling Unit, Rooming House, or Rooming Unit, as Owner, agent of the Owner, or other Person;

 is executor, administrator, trustee, or guardian of the estate of the Owner;